-- Influence, he calls it winning people to your thinking.
+- Influence, or winning people over to your thinking.

 About the author

-Dale Carnegie (official organization website) was born in 1888 and grew up in a poor family on a farm in Missouri.
-To give you an idea of his ‘privilege,’ as a teenager, he woke up early every day to take care of the pigs and cows.
-He graduated high school, then Teacher’s College, then became a successful salesman of bacon, lard and soap.
+Dale Carnegie was born in 1888 in Missouri and grew up in a poor farming family.
+As a teenager, he worked hard to take care of the pigs and cows on the farm.
+Despite his humble beginnings, he managed to graduate high school and Teacher’s College and become a successful salesman of bacon, lard, and soap.